csiro-data-school/git-rstudio/index.md

 > ## Prerequisites
 >
 > The only prerequisites are an installation of Git and RStudio.
-> You will also need a GitHub account, but this can be created during the lessong {: .prereq}
+> You will also need a GitHub account, but this can be created during the lesson {: .prereq}

 {% include links.md %}